Construktion/Construktion/README.md

 ```
 The [wiki](https://github.com/Construktion/Construktion/wiki) contains full details and documentation.

-Questions, Comments, and Concerns
+Questions and Comments
 ---
 For any questions or help you can hop on over to the [gitter room](https://gitter.im/Construktion_/Lobby) or file an [issue](https://github.com/Construktion/Construktion/issues).
-Feedback is always welcomed!
+If you're currently using Construktion, I'd love to hear any feedback.
+Right now it's pretty much just me thinking of what people *might* want—instead of what they actually want.